Today, the most prominent trend for nursing home design is to include nature-focused décor.

 Incorporating certain colors in a room can alter the way residents feel while in it.

-What are the most popular colors used in nursing homes?
 Warner Design Associates specializes in senior living interior design, and they listed the six most popular colors, along with the mental benefits associated with each:

-- Green – Promotes healing and relaxation
+• Green – Healing and relaxation

-- Blue – Promotes peacefulness and reduced stress
+• Blue – Peacefulness and reduced stress

-- White – Hope, spirituality, calmness
+• White – Hope, spirituality, calmness

-- Yellow – Associated with happiness
+• Yellow – Associated with happiness

-- Red – Signifies strength and alertness
+• Red – Signifies strength and alertness

-- Brown – Stimulates balance
+• Brown – Stimulates balance

 These are the emotional responses for most people, but these same colors can also produce negative reactions.
-It may take extra research and strategy for effective color placement.

 Not sure where to start?
 Here are four tips for implementing your strategic colors.